 The Power of the Original Document

 Arizona protects future property interests from being destroyed by the current property holder.
-But there is an important counterpart to that protection: the person who originally created the future interest can build in conditions that allow it to be defeated.
+But there is an important counterpart under property law: the person who originally created the future interest can build in conditions that allow it to be defeated.
+This is known as a defeasible estate.

 An estate in expectancy may be defeated in any manner provided or authorized by the grant or devise by which the expectant estate was created.

 A.R.S. § 33-226(A)This means the grantor or testator has significant control over the terms.
-They can include conditions that must be met, specify events that would trigger a forfeiture, or grant specific powers to other parties to modify or terminate the future interest.
+They can include conditions that must be met.
+They can specify events that would trigger a forfeiture.
+They can grant specific powers to other parties to modify or end the future interest.
 The key is that these provisions must be spelled out in the original document.

 Defeasible Does Not Mean Void